luau-lang/luau/rfcs/require-by-string.md

 #### Defining configuration files in a non-JSON format

 Alias maps could alternatively be defined in specially named `.luau` files themselves, or at least adhering to Luau syntax.
 This approach is somewhat unappealing, however, as it would require package management software to parse Luau syntax.
-JSON syntax is well-understood and well-supported, which would likely faciliate the development of package management software.
+JSON syntax is well-understood and well-supported, which would likely facilitate the development of package management software.